This Registry-Registrar Agreement (this "Agreement") is between

 3.10.
 Compliance with Terms and Conditions.

-with each Registered Name Holder as appropriate, all of the following:
+agreement with each Registered Name Holder as appropriate, all of the

-and practices for which Registry Operator has responsibility in accordance
+procedures, and practices for which Registry Operator has

 3.10.2. operational standards, policies,